- Home

 - For water-based paints, paint out brushes to the extent possible, and rinse in the sink.

 - For oil-based paints, paint out brushes to the extent possible.
-Clean with thinner and then, filter and reuse thinner or solvent.
+Clean with thinner and then filter and reuse the thinner or solvent.
 Dispose of excess paint and thinner as hazardous waste.

 - Store products used for painting, solvents, adhesives, thinners, and cleaners in closed containers.
 Keep in a dry location that will not be exposed to possible rain and runoff.